Industrial Noise & Vibration Centre

 Spectrum Analyser app

-1. use the built-in sound level meter (SLM) software, provided you have a suitable (and expensive) SLM.
-This provides calibrated levels.
+1. Use the built-in sound level meter (SLM) software, provided you have a suitable (and expensive) SLM.
+This provides amplitude calibrated levels.

-2. use one of the many free frequency analyser apps on your smartphone.
-Whilst not calibrated, the frequencies and the tonal level above background (which are all you need) are as precise as on an SLM.
-View our guide to using the best free Android FFT app here >
+2. Use a free frequency analyser app on your smartphone.
+Whilst not amplitude calibrated, the tonal frequencies and the tonal level above background (which are all you need) are as precise as on an SLM.
+You can view our guide to downloading and using the best free Android FFT app we have tested here >

 Record sound samples for post analysis